 Does Ross offer on-campus career services?

-Yes, through the Ross Career Services (RCS) students attend employer presentations and recruiting forums, have access to iMpact (our intranet), and use RCS literature, seminar videotapes, mock interviews, career counseling, career forums, career seminars and other services.
-The Ross Career Services team has dedicated resources for MSCM students.
-For additional information on Ross Career Services and how MSCM students benefit from their services, visit the MSCM Careers webpage.
+Yes, through the Career Development Offices (CDO) students attend employer presentations and recruiting forums, have access to iMpact (our intranet), and use CDO literature, seminar videotapes, mock interviews, career counseling, career forums, career seminars and other services.
+The Career Development team has dedicated resources for MSCM students.
+For additional information on Career Development Office and how MSCM students benefit from their services, visit the MSCM Careers webpage.

 What are the career search opportunities in the field of MSCM?